 During the past few years, conversations have been held between City staff and members of the Ames Foundation and Main Street Cultural District.
-The Ames Foundation is supportive of raising significant funds with the goal of constructing a community gathering place in the parking lot east of City Hall.
+The Ames Foundation is supportive of raising significant funds with the goal of constructing a community gathering place to host special events in the Downtown area.
 The conceptual plan for this space includes a large pavilion where special events could be held and a major water feature that includes an interactive fountain.

-2013/14: Interactive fountain, pavilion and open space (\$4,000,000)
+2013/14: Interactive fountain, pavilion and open space (\$1,000,000)